raihankheraj/ISSP-TeraDrive/README.md

 SmartHDD GUI
 Created by:

 Our software program SmartHDD GUI was created using Visual Studio and c++.
-The solution was built in Releas x86 configuration.
-The program retrieves SMART values 197, 197, 198 for HDD only.
+The solution was built with Release x86 configuration.
+The program retrieves SMART values 197, 197, 198 for HDD only in Windows environments.
 If it cannot retrieve all 3, the entry will not be saved in the database.
 TeraDrive requested this software tool in order to gain insight on customer HDDs before providing extended warranty.

 Program Setup